 But if the Pyrenees became a dam against the rising tide of Islam, that tide subsequently overflowed into the Mediterranean, as Ibrahim notes.
 Thus, the coastline of southern Europe was awash with raids by Saracens, as they were then called, making the Mediterranean “a Muslim Lake” just as it once was “a Roman Lake.”

 In 1095 Christendom finally mounted an offense against Islam: the Crusades.
-The immediate reason for this counter-attack was that the Seljuk Turks, the Ottomans, had gained control of the Islamic Empire and began raping, murdering, and enslaving pilgrims to the Holy Land.
+The immediate reason for this counter-attack was that the Seljuk Turks had gained control of the Islamic Empire and began raping, murdering, and enslaving pilgrims to the Holy Land.
 The crusaders took the fight across the Mediterranean and mostly prevailed over the Muslim occupiers of territory that Christianity had originally gained by conversion.